3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 Out of all the possible projects the I could choose for senior design, I sought after one that provided an interesting outlet for algorithms related to computer vision whilst also allowing the project to not be especially daunting due to my lack of experience.
+I know that I will fully invest myself in the project if it is interesting and approachable, regardless of how I feel about my lack of experience.
 This project fit that bill immediately, but there were even more positives on top of that.

 I spend a lot of my leisure time both playing and creating games, so it was natural for me to choose a project that integrates with that culture and helps others in the same field.
 The love the idea that I could create a tool that students of game development can use to develop their skills or simply have fun visualizing their creativity.
+I have a hope that this tool is something that people would actually want to use.

+Our project at first seems to lack requirements in a structures way, but there is a large open field of possibilities that we can tap into.
-I see Senior Design as a way to
+I see Senior Design as a way to sharpen my skills as a programmer whilst creating something that I can be proud of, and I consider this project as a way to accomplish the goals set by my outlook.

 ### Christopher Williams